AleksandraVakhitova/A-B-test/sales_analysis/README.md

   - determining whether the ESRB rating affects sales in a particular region
  - Hypothesis testing:
    - 1:the average user ratings of the Xbox One and PC platforms are the same
-   - 2: average user ratings for Action and Sports genres are different
+   - 2:average user ratings for Action and Sports genres are different
 ## Libraries
-*pandas*
+*pandas,matplotlib,scipy*